banduccm/g13/README.md

 # Userspace driver for the G13

-## This is a 100% boost free version
+## Updates
-You no longer need to rebuild this every other week when boost updates.
-It started out as a quick rewrite but has turned out to be a refactoring job gone wild.
+This started out as a quick rewrite but has turned out to be a refactoring job gone wild.
 It is not completely refactored but I have so far:

 * Removed all dependencies on boost libraries
 * Fixed a couple of bugs (and probably introduced some others)